b04rdr1d3r/F-15E-Streamdeck-profile-for-DCS-Interface-/README.md

 Please let me know any issue/bug you encounter and what you'd really want to have. hop on our discord here ==> https://discord.gg/9FtGbP846A

 CHANGELOG:
-version 1.01 20230714 - aka Bleu-Blanc-Rouge
+version 1.02 20230729 - aka Betty Boop
-added canopy control
-removed LEFT + RIGHT Radio channel decrease buttons since those do not work (increment passed to parameter is irrelevant to channel change! we will investigate this but at this time, the only alternate is to keybind channel decrease...)
+updated lua file to now use the standard version 0.8 from Trigati corrected psi indicator to match trigati's standard version version 1.01 20230714 - aka Bleu-Blanc-Rouge added canopy control removed LEFT + RIGHT Radio channel decrease buttons since those do not work (increment passed to parameter is irrelevant to channel change! we will investigate this but at this time, the only alternate is to keybind channel decrease...)